robertmaldon/awsHealthOrgViewAlerts/README.md

 # Troubleshooting
 * If for whatever reason you need to update the Slack Webhook URL.
 Just update the CloudFormation Template with the new Webhook URL (minus the https:// of course) and the KMSEncryptionLambda will encrypt the new Webhook URL and update the DecryptionLambda.
-* If you are expecting an event and it did not show up it may be an oddly formed event Take a look at CloudWatch > Log groups and look at the Lambda that sends to Slack.
+* If you are expecting an event and it did not show up it may be an oddly formed event.
+Take a look at CloudWatch > Log groups and look at the Lambda that sends to Slack.
 See what the error is and reach out to me via [email](mailto:jordroth@amazon.com) for help.